muhallan/algorithms/sorting/bubble/README.md

 half the exchanges will be made.
 However complexity is **O(n^2)**.

 ## Analysis
-Bubble sort is very inefficient since it must exchange all items since before the final location is known.
+Bubble sort is very inefficient because it must exchange all items before the final location is known.
 These exchanges are memory intensive and time consuming.